-APPLICATION DEADLINE: MARCH 3, 2003
+APPLICATION DEADLINE: MARCH 1, 2004

-The Division of Psychology at Cincinnati Children's Hospital Medical Center is pleased to offer the following research project(s) for the summer of 2003.
+The Division of Psychology at Cincinnati Children's Hospital Medical Center is pleased to offer the following research project(s) for the summer of 2004.
 Interested students are urged to contact the faculty member(s) directing the project(s) that most interest them.
 By contacting the faculty member, you can discover more about the project, learn what the responsibilities will be, and if possible, develop a timetable for the twelve-week research period.

-Pediatric Psychology and Community Research Project Monica Mitchell, Ph.D., Assistant Professor of Pediatrics
+Pediatric Psychology and Community Research Project Professor: Monica Mitchell

 3333 Burnet Ave. - #3015

-Phone: (513) 636-3375
+(513) 636-3375

 FAX: (513) 636-7756